You are here

-The following scholarship programs honor entering first-year students for past accomplishments and recognize the gifts and potential they bring to the UMD community.
-Merit scholarships require students to submit a completed application for admission by December 1.
-Students will receive the highest amount for which they are eligible to receive.
+The following scholarship programs honor entering first-year students for their accomplishments and recognize the gifts and potential they bring to the UMD community.
+Merit scholarships require students to submit an application for admission by December 1 and have a completed application file by February 1.
+Students will receive the highest scholarship for which they are eligible to receive.

 |Best of Class Scholarship||Up to $24,000 over 4 years||Minnesota residents who rank #1 or #2 in their high school class|

 |UMD Scholarship||Up to $24,000 over 4 years||4.0+ GPA and 33+ ACT|

 |Up to $15,000 over 4 years||3.9+ GPA and 31+ ACT|